tsykoduk/greg.nokes.name/_posts/2020-03-28-isc-dhcp6-macos.md

 <!--more -->

 Well, since I have set up many DHCP servers in the past, I did not think this would be a problem.
-I have an older Mac that I used, as it stays plugged into the network and is already operating as a Apple iCloud Cache server.
+I have an older Mac that I could use, as it stays plugged into the network and is already operating as a Apple iCloud Cache server.

 I also wanted to be able to deliver IPv6 DNS servers to my machines as well.